apache/ofbiz-tools/demo-backup/README.md

 # Actions on demos
 SSH to *ofbiz-vm3.apache.org* server (a VM actualy), then follow the below procedure.
+You will need to use OTP (One Time Password).
+For documentation on how to use OPIE (One time Passwords In Everything), see [this page](https://reference.apache.org/committer/opie "OTP doc").

 >_Note_: **Only run the ofbiz demos using the 'ofbizDemo' user, never run as root.**

+    You need to be registered as a sudoer (ask Infra).

-    To do this sudo to the ofbizDemo user:
+    Then sudo to the ofbizDemo user:

     sudo -s -u ofbizDemo -H

-    sudo uses OTP (One Time Password).
-    You need to be registered as a sudoer (ask Infra).
-    Then to use a tool like https://reference.apache.org/committer/otp-md5 to generate the OTP Then you can start/stop as required.
+    Sudo uses OTP.
+Use a tool like https://reference.apache.org/committer/otp-md5 to generate the OTP You can then start/stop as required.

     To check if the demos are being run as the ofbizDemo user: